DevExpress/devextreme-demos/JSDemos/Demos/FieldSet/Overview/description.md

 ## A Field Set with Custom Value Width

-To align all values in the field set by width, attach a custom id to the element with the [dx-fieldset](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset) class and apply CSS rules according to the rules in the demo.
+To align all field set elements by width, attach a custom id to the element with the [dx-fieldset](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset) class and apply CSS rules according to the rules in the demo.